A new spin on polynomial relations among kappa classes: Spin Gromov-Witten theory of the projective line

 \subsection{Ancestor correlators:~numerical evidence}

 Let $p\colon \oM_{g,n}(\bP^1,d) \to \oM_{g,n}$.
 Denote by $C_{g,n}(T,Q)$ the (Poincar\'e dual of the) class

-In this section, we compute the correlators of the ancestors of $\mathbf{0}$ in the $\bC^*$-equivariant extension of the spin Gromov-Witten theory of $(\bP^1,\cO(-1))$ given by~\eqref{eq:Cgn(T,Q)}:
+In this section, we compute the correlators of the ancestors of $\mathbf{0}$ (in the sense of Givental, cf.~\cite{Givental-semisimple,Giv-Quant}) in the $\bC^*$-equivariant extension of the spin Gromov-Witten theory of $(\bP^1,\cO(-1))$ given by~\eqref{eq:Cgn(T,Q)} :

 The general theory implies that this quantity is a polynomial in~$T$ and~$Q$ of homogeneous degree $d_{\rm tot}=\sum k_i-g+1$.
 In particular, it is identically equal to zero if $d_{\rm tot}<0$.
-The regular dependence of this expression in $Q$ is seen from the very its form.
-On the other hand, its regular dependence in $T$ (that is, the fact that the contributions of all summands with $d>d_{\rm tot}$ cancel out), is a manifestation of the localization formula.
+The regular dependence on $Q$ is evident from the very form of the expression.
+On the other hand, its regular dependence in $T$ (that is, the fact that the contributions of all summands with $d>d_{\rm tot}$ cancel out), is a manifestation of the regularity in $T$ of the involved equivariant class.
 Below, we compute these correlators in a closed form that allows one to take a limit as $T\to 0$.
 In the next section, we reproduce the same computations directly for the classes $C_{g,n}(T,Q)$ themselves.
 When we pass to $T\to 0$ limit, we routinely add the $d=0$ terms to the definition of the ancestor correlators, that is, we define

 Let us collect these correlators to the potentials

 Introduce the rational functions

 Note that $V_k\in\mathbb{Q}[T,(T-Q)^{-1}]$ for $k\ge2$.
 Define